slubold/slubold.github.io/index.md

 - February 16, 2021: I am [writing](LS_Geometry_Summary.md) a short summary of ''Identifying the latent space geometry of network models through analysis of curvature.''

-## Teaching
+## Teaching at UW

+In the summer of 2021, I will be teaching MATH/STAT 395: Probability II.
 I have served as the TA for the following courses:
 - STAT/CSSS 567: Statistical analysis of social network data (Autumn 2020).
+- STAT 390 Statistical Methods in Engineering and Science (Spring 2019).
+- STAT 421: Stat 421: Applied Statistics and Experimental Design (Autumn 2018).